jmarkowi/Microsoft-Studios-Analysis/README.md

 ## Results

-There is a positive relationship between budget and the percentage of movies with a positive return, increasing to over 90% in the range of 100 - 200 million dollars, and 95% in the range of 200 - 300 million dollars.
+There is a positive relationship between budget and the percentage of movies with a positive return, increasing to 93% in the range of 100 - 200 million dollars, and 97% in the range of 200 - 300 million dollars.

 ![budget_vs_positive_roi](./Images/budget_and_positive_roi.png)